 There’s one final way the offense can be charged as a Class H felony.
 All of the following must occur:

 First, it’s not harassment if the conduct is in regard to a labor dispute.
 This built-in protection allows for things like individuals striking in employment situations.
-If you’ve been charged based on something involving a labor dispute, call us immediately.
+Call us immediately if you charge involves a labor dispute.
 Assuming your conduct does not qualify as some other crime, you shouldn’t be facing a conviction.

 Otherwise there are a variety of ways to win a harassment case.
 It’s important to recognize that harassment cases involve the defendant and another person.
 That other person is often another member of the community.
 Usually not a cop.
 Sometimes somebody you’ve had a relationship with.
 Humans have credibility issues, and a good defense attorney is going to bring those credibility issues up.
 If those credibility issues cause the fact finder (judge or jury) to disbelieve that witness, you may have just won your case.

 Matthew R. Meyer and Benjamin T. Van Severen have defended harassment cases.
 If you’d like an experienced Wisconsin defense attorney on your team, contact us now.
-Phones are answered 24/7 at (414) 270-0202.
 If you’re serious about your case, contact defense law firm Meyer Van Severen, S.C. to discuss your case.
 You can reach our law firm 24/7 at (414) 270-0202.